Last Updated: November 1, 2023

 How do we protect international transfers of Personal Information?

 Asure is based in the United States.
 If you are located in a jurisdiction outside the US, such as the European Union, the data protection laws in the US may not be considered to provide an adequate level of protection under your local data protection laws.
 If you are a visitor to this Site and prefer not to have your Personal Information transferred to the United States, do not use this Site.
 Otherwise, by using this Site or providing any information, you consent to the transfer of Personal Information to the US and other destinations outside your home country.
-For transfers of End User Data, we may base the transfer on appropriate safeguards, such as standard data protection clauses adopted by the European Commission or by a supervisory authority, approved code of conducts together with binding and enforceable commitments of the recipient, or approved certification mechanisms together with binding and enforceable commitments of the recipient.
-You can request a copy of the appropriate safeguards by contacting your employer or Asure as set out below.
+For transfers of Personal Data, we may base the transfer on appropriate safeguards, such as standard data protection clauses adopted by the European Commission or by a supervisory authority, approved code of conducts together with binding and enforceable commitments of the recipient, or approved certification mechanisms together with binding and enforceable commitments of the recipient.
+You can request a copy of the appropriate safeguards by contacting your employer or Asure as set forth below.

 If you are located in the European Union or other jurisdictions outside the US, what are your rights concerning your Personal Information?

 The European Union and certain other non-US jurisdictions maintain local data protection regulations that confer certain data protection rights on individuals.
 Asure will address such rights as required by applicable laws.
-Note that if you are an employee or contractor to our Client, and we obtain access or otherwise process End User Data about you in that context, you should contact your employer/customer which will be in the best position to respond to your inquiry.
+Note that if you are an employee or contractor to our Client, and we obtain access or otherwise process Personal Data about you in that context, you should contact your employer which will be in the best position to respond to your inquiry.
 If you wish to exercise any of these rights, please contact us as specified in the “How to contact us” section below.